zhou-lab/biscuit/docker/README.md

 	[user@vai ~]# ls mydata
 	NC_001416.fa r1.fastq r2.fastq

-3.) start the container.  you will need to specifiy the local data dir(for examlple "mydata") with your refs and fastq
+3.) start the container.  you will need to specify the local data dir(for examlple "mydata") with your refs and fastq

 	docker run -ti -d --name=biscuit_docker -v mydata:/data -w /data zackramjan/biscuit

-4.) use biscuit. you can now perform alignemnts etc, remember that biscuit command are executed as if you're within your specified "data" directory (ie "mydata" in our example) for example: first I index my genome
+4.) use biscuit. you can now perform alignments etc, remember that biscuit command are executed as if you're within your specified "data" directory (ie "mydata" in our example) for example: first I index my genome

 	docker exec -it biscuit_docker biscuit index NC_001416.fa

 then I perform an alignment.
-The resulting sam is printed to stdout
+The resulting SAM is printed to the display (STDOUT)

 	docker exec -it biscuit_docker biscuit align NC_001416.fa r1.fastq r2.fastq